LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 false && (a === 2) // left part is false, so the condition is false, a === 2 will not be executed anymore.
 ```

+Note:

+The `===` operator is known as the **strict equality operator**.
+It is used to compare two values to see if they are exactly the same in **both type and value**.
+This operator only returns `true` if both the values and types match perfectly.
+It is recommended to use `===` as much as possible to avoid unexpected results caused by type conversions.

+The `==` operator, also known as the **loose equality operator**, also exists in JavaScript.
+This operator compares two values to see if they are equal **in value**, but it does not require them to be of the same type.
+If the values are different types, `==` will attempt to convert them to a common type before comparing, which can lead to unexpected outcomes.

 ### Decisions

 We can use the usual decision trees in JavaScript: